UK court dismisses case against directors of Madoff unit

-LONDON (Reuters) - A British High Court judge criticized the liquidators of U.S. fraudster Bernard Madoff’s London company in a judgment on Friday that dismissed their $40 million civil claim against his brother, son and former directors of the firm.
+LONDON, Oct 18 (Reuters) - A British High Court judge criticised the liquidators of U.S. fraudster Bernard Madoff’s London company in a judgment on Friday that dismissed their $40 million civil claim against his brother, son and former directors of the firm.

 The liquidators of London-based Madoff Securities International Ltd (MSIL) had began the case in June against defendants including Madoff’s brother Peter and his son Andrew, as well as Stephen Raven, chief executive of the British unit, and Bank Medici founder Sonja Kohn.

-Judge Andrew Popplewell dismissed all claims against each defendant and criticized the way the case had been pursued, while praising the “dignity” and “restraint” of Raven, Kohn and two others.
+Judge Andrew Popplewell dismissed all claims against each defendant and criticised the way the case had been pursued, while praising the “dignity” and “restraint” of Raven, Kohn and two others.

 “This unfounded claim ... has been pursued aggressively and relentlessly over several years, on occasion with an unfair degree of hyperbole,” he said, adding that Kohn had suffered “poisonous press releases” by the trustee of Madoff’s U.S. business.